Gaskoin Richard Morden Wright: Uganda mission

 On 4 November 1890 Wright was accepted as a missionary by the Church Mission Society (C.M.S).
-Wright's first mission was in Equatorial Africa in 1891.
-Wright volunteered to be part of the missions in Uganda in a town hall meeting in Salford, England in 1891.
+During a town hall meeting in Salford, England in 1891, he volunteered to be part of the missions in Uganda.
 Wright was the first member of the Manchester Lay Workers Union to volunteer to work in a foreign country.
 On 21 April a meeting was held at the C.M.S Manchester Association Hall to bid farewell to Wright and his companions before they left for Africa.
-Wright left for Africa on 7 May 1891 and was accompanied by the Rev. R.P Ashe, Rev. G. H. V. Greaves, Mr. Hubbard, and Mr. Walter Collins.
-Rev Greaves died of dysentery on 12 July.
+Wright left for Africa on 17 May 1891.
+He was accompanied by the Rev. R.P Ashe, Rev. G. H. V. Greaves, Mr. Hubbard, and Mr. Walter Collins; Rev Greaves died of dysentery on 12 July.
 Wright and Collin reached Uganda on 31 October 1891.

 Shortly after arriving in Uganda, Wright began working with patients.
 The daily routine included daily prayer and bible reading and church on Sunday with the Church of England service.
 Wright strongly believed that spreading the word of God was an essential part of his missionary work and felt that God had sent him on his mission to Uganda.

 Wright's service in Uganda was marked by significant illness.
 Wright was sick for several months in Spring 1892.
 Months later, in August 1892, Wright developed blackwater fever.
 Following an attack of dysentery, he was ordered by the Imperial British East Africa Company (I.B.E.A) to return to England.
-Wright left Africa on 26 September 1982, accompanied by Mr. F.C.
+Wright left Africa on 26 September 1892, accompanied by Mr. F.C.
 Smith.
-They arrived in London on 17 January 1983.
+They arrived in London on 17 January 1893.

 On his return, he stayed engaged in missionary service as documented by a sermon about the manners and traditions of the native people of Uganda during the annual C.M.S Sermon in Macclesfield, Cheshire, England in October 1893.

+In early 2026, his journal and notes from his time in Mengo are held at the University of Birmingham.